A Network Formation Model Based on Subgraphs: Applications

-The answers are aggregated to the household level, but one can also work with the individual-level networks to get very similar results as those presented below.
+The answers are aggregated to the household level, but one can also work with the individual-level networks to get similar results to those presented below.
 How a link is defined varies based on the application.
 We use undirected,\footnote{Some links are not reciprocated, but that is true at similar rates for the questions regarding relatives as compared to the other questions, and so much of the failure of reciprocation may simply be measurement error rather than true one-way relationships.
-For our purposes here, which are purely to illustrate the ability of the models to work with data, this distinction is inconsequential.} unweighted networks that may allow for multiplexing.
+For our purposes here, which are purely to illustrate the ability of the models to match data, this distinction is inconsequential.} unweighted networks that may allow for multiplexing.
+This also means that we observe 98.8\% of the potential links between pairs.\footnote{This is a new wave of data relative to our original microfinance study that includes more surveys.
+Note that $1-(1-0.8914)^2 = 0.988$.}

 For much of what follows, we work with the borrowing and lending of material goods (questions 8 and 9, with any positive answer indicating a link being present) that we call ``favor'' links, and the exchange of advice (questions 10 and 11, with any positive answer indicating a link being present) that we call ``info'' links.